piotrmurach/tty-reader/README.md

 The signature for triggering key events is `trigger(event, args...)`.
 The first argument is a [key event name](#27-supported-events) followed by any number of actual values related to the event being triggered.

+For example, to trigger `:keydown` event do:

 ```ruby
 reader.trigger(:keydown)
 ```

-For example, to add vim bindings for line editing you could discern between alphanumeric inputs like so:
+To add vim bindings for line editing you could discern between alphanumeric inputs like so:

 ```ruby
 reader.on(:keypress) do |event|